- Our Platform

 Equalization payments were first introduced in 1957.
 The 1982 Constitution Act includes a vaguely worded commitment to “the principle” of equalization, the goal being to ensure that provinces “have sufficient revenues to provide reasonably comparable levels of public services at reasonably comparable levels of taxation.”

-In 2020-21, the equalization program will transfer nearly $21 billion.
-Quebec will receive $13 billion, Manitoba $2.7 billion, New Brunswick and Nova Scotia $2.3 billion each, and Prince Edward Island $484 million.
-The governments of British Columbia, Alberta, Saskatchewan, Newfoundland and Labrador, and Ontario will not receive any payments.
+In 2023-24, the equalization program will transfer nearly $24 billion.
+Quebec will receive $14 billion, Manitoba $3.5 billion, Nova Scotia $2.8 billion, New Brunswick $2.6 billion, Prince Edward Island $561 million, and Ontario $421 million.
+The governments of British Columbia, Alberta, Saskatchewan, Newfoundland and Labrador will not receive any payments.
 Under the current formula, the total amount of equalization payments increases steadily, in accordance with nominal GDP, even when there is a reduction in wealth disparities among the provinces.

 Provinces should not be receiving equalization payments for decades, just like individuals should not be receiving welfare cheques all their lives.
 It’s time to stop rewarding provincial governments for not adopting better economic policies.

-The Constitution does not commit the federal government to spend $21 billion a year on equalization; does not prescribe any specific formula; and does not define what “reasonably comparable” means.
+The Constitution does not commit the federal government to spend tens of billions of dollars every year on equalization; does not prescribe any specific formula; and does not define what “reasonably comparable” means.

 A People’s Party government will:

 - Reduce the total amount of equalization payments to provinces, and make sure that only the provinces with the greatest needs benefit from it.